Let’s say you’re preparing a meal; you’ve got fancy china, a lovely place setting, and each dish is beautifully presented on the plate.

 While a resort can test to see if people would rather scroll through images of their accommodation options or watch a short video.

-Don’t just assume something is going to fail or work your target audience.
+Don’t just assume something is going to fail or work for your target audience.
 Test out your hypothesis first, then modify your marketing campaign accordingly.

 Ideally, there should be a series of defined steps that your prospects have to follow before they convert.
 For an e-commerce business, your funnel is how people go from browsing your products, adding things to their cart, and then checking out.

-For SaaS and hospitality companies, your funnel could include webinars, lead magnets, email sign up processes, lead generation forms, and more.
+For SaaS and hospitality companies, your funnel could include webinars, lead magnets, email sign-up processes, lead generation forms, and more.

 Tracking your funnel or path to conversion will tell you where your strategy or processes break down.